taichi-master/react-lazyload-example/README.md

 # React Lazy Loading Example
 ### Three branchs availalbe.
-They are react-loadable, @loadable/components and react.lazy.
+They are @loadable/components, react.lazy and react-loadable.

 ### using react-loadable
 ```bash